visionmedia/page.js/Readme.md

 ## Running examples

-  To run examples do the following:
+  To run examples do the following to install dev dependencies an run the example server:

-    $ npm install -g serve
+    $ npm install
-    $ serve examples/profile
+    $ node examples
     $ open http://localhost:3000

  Currently we have examples for: